MichaelEPope/netsuite-async-search-client/README.md

 A Netsuite client-side script that allows you to perform searches and field lookups without blocking up the UI.

+**This is a WIP module, so it might be wise to hold off on using it until I remove this message.**

 ## Why use this script?

 In Netsuite, running searches in client side scripts using `nlapiCreateSearch()` or `nlapiLookupField()` can be a problem.
 Becuase the searches are blocking, the UI freezes up and your coworkers will complain.